 Grupo Nutresa, and its subsidiaries, apply the accounting policies and procedures of the Parent Company.
-The accounting policies applied in preparing the Condensed Consolidated Financial Statements, for the interim period between January 1st and March 31st 2018, are consistent with those used in preparing the annual Financial Statements, prepared at December 31, 2017, under the International Financial Reporting Standards, approved in Colombia.
+The accounting policies applied in preparing the Condensed Consolidated Interim Financial Statements, for the interim period between April 1st and June 30st 2018, and January 1st and June 30th of 2018, are consistent with those used in preparing the annual Financial Statements, prepared at December 31, 2017, under the International Financial Reporting Standards, approved in Colombia.

-An overview of the significant accounting policies, that Grupo Nutresa applies in the preparation of its Condensed Consolidated Financial Statements, is as follows:
+An overview of the significant accounting policies, that Grupo Nutresa applies in the preparation of its Condensed Consolidated Interim Financial Statements, is as follows: